0010SS/ChatGPTSourceChecker/README.md

 For **Win Users**

-* download a ZIP of this repository at Release, and run `WinChatGPTSourceChecker.app`.
+* download a ZIP of this repository at Release, and run `WinChatGPTSourceChecker.exe`.
 It will open a terminal window.
 Please wait for some moments...
 The program takes a long time to start and run as it and its dependencies are all published onto a single file.

 ## Issues